-Dr. Brown's clinical and research focus is on aging, health, vulnerable populations, disasters, and long-term care.
-Since 2004, Dr. Brown has studied the short- and long-term psychosocial reactions and consequences of natural and human-caused disasters.
+Dr. Brown's current clinical and research focus is on trauma and resilience, aging, health, cognition, and vulnerable populations.
 Her research has been funded by the National Institute of Aging, the Centers for Disease Control and Prevention, Department of Veterans Affairs Health Services Research and Development Service, and the Agency for Healthcare Administration.
-She has won several awards for her research including a Mental Health Services Research Investigator Award from the National Institute of Mental Health and a Blue Ribbon Award for Excellence in Scientific Presentation from the American Psychological Association.
-She was the recipient of a University of South Florida Teaching Award sponsored by the University of South Florida Ambassadors and Alumni Association.
+She served on the American Psychological Associations Committee on Aging and is a Fellow of Division 20 and the Gerontological Society of America.
+Dr. Brown was a Fulbright Specialist at the University of the West Indies, Mona, Jamaica and Massey University, Palmerston North, New Zealand.